AluruLab/tanyard/src/mas5/README.md

     <EXP_DIR>/FINAL/<ACCESS_NAME_DIR>/<SOFT_LINK_TO_CEL_FILES>

 All scripts take the <EXP_DIR> as input;
-Assumes that QC is completed and links are created.
+Assumes that QC is completed and links are created FINAL directory.

 TINGe Normalization Steps:
 ==========================